Count the number of running processes

 httpd, these two commands will be your choice:

-pgrep is a very useful command to lookup running processes based on name, process ID and other attributes of a process like the user who created the process.
+pgrep is a very useful command to lookup running processes based on name, process ID and other attributes of a process.

 Get the maximum number of processes